Financial Aid

 apply for aid

 All applicants seeking federal financial aid must file the Free Application for Federal Student Aid.
-The FAFSA becomes available October 1.
+The FAFSA is available October 1st but this year (24-25) the application opened December 31st.

 • ACPHS Federal School Code - 002885